Best 12 Volt TV for RVs 2017

 If you chose to purchase a 12 volt TV from a big box store, it most likely isn't going to come with a 12 volt power cord.
 The above video mentions cutting the existing cord and splicing on a cigarette lighter style power cord end.
 This is fine if you have the skills to do that.
-Or you could just purchase the 12 volt power cord to the right - it has the correct end to plug into a 12v TV and a cigarette lighter adapter to plug into a 12 volt power source.
+Or you could just purchase a 12 volt power cord similar to the one on the right - it has the correct end to plug into a 12v TV and a cigarette lighter adapter to plug into a 12 volt power source.
 Easy!

 If you are in the market for a 12 volt RV TV, you don't have to get one specifically made for RVs.
 Consumers (as well as RV manufacturers) have been putting regular brand televisions in RVs for decades without issue.

 They key is to get what you are comfortable with and that works for your RVing lifestyle.
 Always make sure you have the room to mount it in your RV and that it is securely mounted.
 It's that easy, really.